 prostate glands.
 It is much safer in high-risk patients and even in patients with heart pacemakers.
 It is cheaper

-than Holmium Laser Surgery and thus has the advantages of T.U.R.P. and Holmium Laser Surgery but disadvantages are
+than Holmium Laser Surgery and thus has the advantages of both T.U.R.P. and Holmium Laser Surgery.
+Bipolar

 This is the latest technique for prostate surgery in the world which simulates open surgical removal of the

 prostate minus its complications.
 Aashray Urology Institute, is one of the pioneers in India to offer this

 technique to our patients using the prototype “Vapo EnucleAtion Loop'' by Karl Storz.
 This technique is

 best suited in patients with large and very large prostate glands.

 Other minimally invasive options like TUNA, TMT, HIFU, Prostate Stent etc. have not been able to replace Bipolar